 † attended the Committee

 Public Bill Committee

-The selection list for today’s sitting, which is available in the Committee Room, shows how selected amendments have been grouped for debate, generally on the same or similar issues.
-Decisions on amendments take place not in the order in which they are debated, but in the order in which they appear on the amendment paper; the selection list shows the order of debate, but decisions on each amendment will be taken when we come to the clause that the amendment would affect.
-I shall use my discretion to decide whether to allow separate stand part debates on individual clauses and schedules after debate on the relevant amendments.
+Today, we will begin line-by-line consideration of the Bill.
+The selection list for today’s sittings, which is available in the room, shows how the selected amendments have been grouped for debate.
+Amendments grouped together are generally on the same or similar issues.
+Decisions on amendments take place not in the order they are debated but in the order they appear on the amendment paper.
+The selection list shows the order of debate.
+Decisions on each amendment are taken when we come to the clause that the amendment affects.
+I will use my discretion to decide whether to allow a separate stand part debate on individual clauses and schedules following the debates on the relevant amendments.

 Secretary of State’s powers to give financial assistance

 I beg to move amendment 1, in clause 1, page 2, line 6, leave out “may” and insert “must”.